armory/docs/content/en/docs/installation/guide/operator-k3s.md

 linkTitle: Install in AWS EC2 using Operator
 weight: 50
 description: >
-  Use the Armory Operator to install Armory in a lightweight Kubernetes (K3s) instance running on an AWS EC2 virtual machine; for proof of concept an ddevelopment only.
+  Use the Armory Operator to install Armory in a lightweight Kubernetes (K3s) instance running on an AWS EC2 virtual machine.
 ---

 ## Overview of installing Armory for proofs of concept work